1. Emergency use of the repeater has precedence over all other uses at all times.

 7. The repeater has a short delay when you unkey before it drops transmission.
 Always wait for the drop in transmission before you begin your response so that someone with an emergency or someone wanting to join your conversation has time to do so.

 8. The repeater is set with a timeout function at approximately three minutes per FCC rules.
 If you make a continuous transmission beyond this time limit, the repeater will shut down your transmission.
+A brief pause during long announcements or transmissions can be used to reset the timer.

 9. Keep your conversations responsible and courteous.
 Cursing and off-color remarks are not allowed.
 Use of the repeater to discuss what you don't like about actions of other amateur's or a particular group has no place on the repeater.